Reminerva/learntrad-api/README.md

 - **Java 21 or later** – Required to run Spring Boot services.
 - **Git** – To clone the project repository.
 - **Docker** – Required if running with Kubernetes or containerized services.
+- **Twelve Data API key** – Used for fetching financial time series data in the marketdata-service.
+Visit [https://twelvedata.com/](https://twelvedata.com/) create account and get the API key.
+- **Mailtrap** – For capturing outbound emails in a safe testing environment (used in notification-service).
+Visit [https://mailtrap.io/](https://mailtrap.io/).

 ### Additional for **Option B: Running with Kubernetes**
 - **kubectl** – Command-line tool for interacting with Kubernetes clusters.